hugoev/CaskOS/README.md

          -virtual-nodes 150
 ```

+Once the server is running, open your browser to `http://localhost:8080` to access the web UI.

 **Command-line flags:**
 - `-port`: HTTP server port (default: 8080)
 - `-data-dir`: Base directory for storage nodes (default: ./data)